ME-ICA/tedana/docs/approach.rst

 ===================

-``tedana`` works by decomposing multi-echo BOLD data via priniciple component analysis (PCA) and independent component analyses (ICA).
+``tedana`` works by decomposing multi-echo BOLD data via priniciple component analysis (PCA) and independent component analysis (ICA).
 The resulting components are then analyzed to determine whether they are TE-dependent or -independent.
 TE-dependent components are classified as BOLD, while TE-independent components